← Reference Deep-Dives Reference Deep-Dive · 11 min read

 ”What do patients need from a new digital health tool?”

 Method: AI-moderated concept interviews + usability testing Why: Concept interviews surface unmet needs and emotional requirements before design.
 Usability testing validates whether the design meets them.
+The sequence matters: a usability test on the wrong concept produces a more efficient version of an irrelevant tool.

 The strongest healthcare research programs layer methods rather than choosing one.
 A practical model: